bsc-s2/pykit/cachepool/README.md

     ```

 **return**:
-instance: `cachepool.CacheWrapper`, which support access with `with`
+an instance of `cachepool.CacheWrapper`, which can be executed with the `with`
+statement.

 #   Author